 Image is and has always been an extremely important part of branding.
 What you wear is a reflection of your brand image and is something that you would be foolish to overlook.
 People are visual in nature, so what you wear may even unintentionally be the one thing that people remember about you.
 Don’t underestimate how important this is to your overall brand:

-Any & Every Fan Interaction
+7. Every Single Fan Interaction

 This is essentially customer service.
 When a customer or follower interacts with a brand, they want to be treated properly or they are left with a sour taste in their mouth about the whole experience.
 Make sure you go about this properly so that your efforts as an artist are not undone by poor interactions with fans: